 If you evidence blemishes during treatment, lotions with hydroquinone do a good job.
 When the disease is in remission and always with professional approval, you can also request laser depigmentation sessions.

 It’s not mandatory to wear makeup; do it only if it boosts your self-esteem and sense of well-being.
 In the process, remember that it’s normal to experience some sadness or frustration, especially due to the appearance of symptoms that change the physical appearance.

-Addressing your self-esteem with specialists facilitates the perception of events so that they’re less stressful and decrease your vulnerability, as explained in an article in the Revista Cubana de Reumatología (Cuban Rheumatology Review).
+Addressing your self-esteem with specialists facilitates the perception of events so that they’re less stressful and decrease your vulnerability, as explained in a Spanish article in the Revista Cubana de Reumatología (Cuban Rheumatology Review).